sbhavy/sbhavy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a first-year CS PhD student at [NUS](https://www.comp.nus.edu.sg/), co-advised by [Dr Roger Zimmermann](https://www.comp.nus.edu.sg/cs/people/rogerz/) and [Dr Tan Zhi-Xuan](https://ztangent.github.io/).

 Currently, I am a research fellow at the [Cooperative AI Research Fellowship](https://www.cai-research-fellowship.com/), co-mentored by [Dr Max Kleiman-Weiner](http://faculty.washington.edu/maxkw/) and Xuan.

 My interest lies in the **cooperative infrastructure** of multi-agent systems.
-As AI agents are embedding into existing institutions at an unprecedented scale, understanding how these systems function and building agents that can meaningfully participate in them becomes increasingly important.

-I approach this through two connected research questions:
+I am interested in finding answers to two connected research questions:

-* **Automated Negotiation<sup><a href="https://link.springer.com/article/10.1023/A:1008746126376">1</a>, <a href="https://andonlabs.com/evals/vending-bench-2">2</a>, <a href="https://blog.cosmos-institute.org/p/coasean-bargaining-at-scale">3</a></sup>**: Negotiations happen over a variety of things, from prices to norms to institutions.
-How then, can one quantify rationality in natural-language negotiations, so as to develop agents that rationally pursue their human principals' preferences in interactions with other agents?
+* **Rational Contracting<sup><a href="https://link.springer.com/article/10.1023/A:1008746126376">1</a>, <a href="https://arxiv.org/html/2509.01063v1">2</a>, <a href="https://blog.cosmos-institute.org/p/coasean-bargaining-at-scale">3</a></sup>**: AI agents are rapidly proliferating existing economic markets, but their ability to negotiate and honor commmitments is under-studied.
+How can we quantify the current capabilities of these agents, and make them rational representatives of their human principals?

 * **Normative Reasoning<sup><a href="https://dl.acm.org/doi/10.5555/3635637.3663011">4</a>, <a href="https://arxiv.org/abs/2506.17434">5</a>, <a href="https://pubmed.ncbi.nlm.nih.gov/38908304/">6</a></sup>**: Humans do not passively learn rules; they deliberate and then decide their degree of compliance.
 How can we build agents that replicate this capability so that they may participate in the evolution of norms and institutions?